 The City of Bloomington’s Creative Placemaking Commission and Artistry are pleased to announce Ua Si Creative as the curator and producer for the South Loop "WE" Mural.
-They will coordinate the artistic team members who will complete a series of murals located on two walls surrounding an Xcel Energy substation facing American Boulevard and 30th Avenue South.
-Installation is planned for August and September, 2021, with a Sunset Block Party to celebrate the completion.
+Ua Si Creative coordinated the artistic team members who completed a series of murals located on two walls surrounding an Xcel Energy substation facing American Boulevard and 30th Avenue South.
+Installation took place throughout August and September, 2021, with a Sunset Block Party to celebrate the completion.
 Learn more here.

 Thank you to the following partners for their support: Forecast Public Art, McGough, Metro Transit and Xcel Energy.

 The Goldfinch, by artist Donald Lipski will help create a more distinctive sense of place and identity, while providing an opportunity to surprise and delight those who live, work, and visit South Loop.
 The design was inspired by the 250+ migratory birds that pass through the Minnesota Valley National Wildlife Refuge.
 The theme of flight and migration was also an element when considering the diverse population of South Loop and the nearby international airport.
 The sculpture is located at the south east corner of the intersection of Killebrew Drive and Old Shakopee Road, near Refuge trail heads, and next to a trail connection.
 The community was previously invited to vote on which local songbird should be represented, and American Goldfinch was the clear winner.